thundergnat/Math-Root/README.md

 USAGE
 =====

 Rakus nth root calculations return Nums by default.
 Very useful for small numbers but of limited value for very large ones.
-This module provides high accuracy root functions for both Integer and Rational results.
+This module provides high precision root functions for both Integer and Rational results.

 Contrast the default Raku operations: